-Novo Nordisk applies AA1000APS(2008) as a component in creating a generally applicable approach to assessing and strengthening the credibility of the Group’s public reporting of social and environmental information.
-Novo Nordisk has designed processes to ensure that the qualitative and quantitative information that documents the social and environmental dimensions of performance is assured, as well as the systems that underpin the data and performance.
-The principles outlined in AA1000APS(2008) have been applied as described below.
+Novo Nordisk applies AA1000AP (2018) as a component in creating a generally applicable approach to assessing and strengthening the credibility of the Group’s public reporting of ESG information.
+Novo Nordisk has designed processes to ensure that the qualitative and quantitative information that documents the ESG dimensions of performance is assured, as well as the systems that underpin the data and performance.
+The principles outlined in AA1000AP (2018) have been applied as described below.

 As a pharmaceutical business with global reach, Novo Nordisk is committed to being accountable to those stakeholders who are impacted by the organisation.
-From a social responsibility perspective, the key stakeholder groups are patients who rely on Novo Nordisk products, employees at Novo Nordisk and throughout the Group’s value chain, and local communities.
+From the perspective of social responsibility, the key stakeholder groups are patients who rely on Novo Nordisk products, employees at Novo Nordisk and throughout the Group’s value chain, business partners and local communities.
 Novo Nordisk maps its stakeholders and has processes in place to ensure inclusion of stakeholder concerns and expectations.
-In addition, Novo Nordisk continuously develops its stakeholder engagement and capacity to be a sustainable business at corporate, regional and affiliate levels.

-The report reaches out to a wide range of stakeholders, each with specific needs and interests.
-The management report is prepared with the retail investors in mind.
-To most stakeholders, however, the Annual Report is just one element of interaction and communication with the company.
-The Annual Report reflects how the company is managing operations in ways that respond to and consider stakeholder concerns and interests.
+The Annual Report reflects how the company is managing operations in ways that consider and respond to stakeholder concerns and interests.
+The report reaches out to a wide range of stakeholders but is primarily prepared with investors in mind.
+To all Novo Nordisk stakeholders, the Annual Report is just one element of interaction and communication with the company.

 Principles of consolidation